Juanpe/About-SwiftUI/README.md

 * **[🕒 Clock time picker](https://github.com/workingDog/ClockPicker)**.
 A clock face with draggable hands to pick the hour and minutes of your date.
 * **🇨🇳 [SwiftUI-WeChat](https://github.com/wxxsw/SwiftUI-WeChat)** Learn how to make WeChat with SwiftUI. 微信 7.0 🟢
 * **[Weather App with MVVM and CoreML](https://github.com/necatievrenyasar/SwiftUI-WeatherApp)** 🚀 This demo is very simple project, which designed to understand SwiftUI.
 It includes Main screen, DayList screen and detail screen.
+* **[Verge](https://github.com/muukii/Verge)** A Store-Pattern based data-flow architecture for iOS Application with UIKit / SwiftUI.
+Inspired by Redux and Vuex.

 ##### Layout 🎛
 * **[ASCollectionView](https://github.com/apptekstudios/ASCollectionView)** A SwiftUI collection view with support for custom layouts.